 On The Simpsons when Bart is kicked out of Mr. Burns' casino and notes the martinis suck, the Squeaky Voiced Teen challenges him to have his own casino in his treehouse.
 Bart does just that, leading the teen to note how he was shown up.

-In "Bart Star" Homer constantly taunts Ned about his coaching.
+In "Bart Star" Homer constantly taunts Ned Flanders about his football coaching.

 When Flanders has enough, he gives Homer the position.

 Another episode had Meg and Chris claim they could be better parents than Peter and Lois, who gladly oblige.
-Then it turns out that the kids are right: Meg does the chores in a fraction of the time Lois takes and prepares a delicious dinner, while Chris actually earns a promotion in his father's job at the brewery near-immediately.
+Then it turns out that the kids are right: Meg does the chores in a fraction of the time Lois takes and prepares a delicious dinner, while Chris actually earns a promotion from Peter's job at the brewery near-immediately.
 Then the stress of his workload causes Chris to have a heart attack, and everything goes back to normal.